JUNYOKAN!

 24 October 1944: The Battle of the Sibuyan Sea:

-Force A endures eleven raids by over 250 Task Force 38 carrier aircraft from USS ESSEX (CV-9), LEXINGTON (CV-16), INTREPID (CV-11), CABOT, (CVL-28), FRANKLIN (CV-13), ENTERPRISE (CV-6).
-The battleship MUSASHI is sunk, bombs hit YAMATO and NAGATO.
-HARUNA is damaged by near misses.
-Bombs hit TONE and MYOKO.
+Force "A" endures eleven raids by over 250 Task Force 38 carrier aircraft from USS ESSEX (CV-9), LEXINGTON (CV-16), INTREPID (CV-11), CABOT, (CVL-28), FRANKLIN (CV-13), ENTERPRISE (CV-6).
+Battleship MUSASHI is sunk, bombs hit YAMATO and NAGATO.

 25 October 1944: The Battle off Samar:

-At 0030, Force A exits the San Bernardino Strait and proceeds towards Leyte Gulf.
+At 0030, Force "A" exits the San Bernardino Strait and proceeds towards Leyte Gulf.

-At 0558 Force A opens fire at the "jeep" escort carriers of "Taffy 3": USS ST. LO (CVE-63), WHITE PLAINS (CVE-66), KALININ BAY (CVE-68), FANSHAW BAY (CVE-70) (F), KITKUN BAY (CVE-71) and GAMBIER BAY (CVE-73).
+At 0658 Force "A" opens fire at the "jeep" escort carriers of "Taffy 3": USS ST. LO (CVE-63), WHITE PLAINS (CVE-66), KALININ BAY (CVE-68), FANSHAW BAY (CVE-70) (F), KITKUN BAY (CVE-71) and GAMBIER BAY (CVE-73).
 "Taffy 3"'s carriers are screened by destroyers HOEL (DD-533), JOHNSTON (DD-557), HEERMANN (DD-532) and destroyer escorts JOHN C. BUTLER (DE-339), RAYMOND (DE-341), DENNIS (DE-405) and SAMUEL B. ROBERTS (DE-413).

 26 October 1944:

-Aircraft attack Force A in the Tablas Strait off Panay Island.
+Aircraft attack Force "A" in the Tablas Strait off Panay Island.
 TONE is not further damaged.

 27 October 1944: